ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 **3. Logical Volumes (LVs)**: Logical Volumes are similar to traditional partitions and are created within a Volume Group.
 They are what you format with a file system and use to store data.
 Logical Volumes can be resized and moved dynamically, which is a significant advantage of LVM.

-## How To Implement a Wordpress Website with LVM Storage Management
+## How To Implement a WordPress Website with LVM Storage Management

-The following steps are taken to implement a Wordpress Website with LVM Storage Management:
+The following steps are taken to implement a WordPress Website with LVM Storage Management:

 ### Step 1: Provision a Web Server EC2 Instance